Three of the Best Klein Multimeters

 Klein Tools CL800 REVIEW

-Clamp style multimeters are always great, and they make one of the best tools for checking the load current of almost any device.
-They’re also quite a bit safer since you won’t have to be in direct contact with the possibly dangerous line.
+Clamp meters are always great, and they make one of the best tools for checking the load current of almost any device.
+They’re also quite a bit safer since you won’t have a probe in direct contact with a live line.